RomainFeron/snakemake-slurm/README.md

 - `pyyaml`
 - `snakemake`

-Both modules are available in PyPi and can be installed with pip.
-To install these modules in a user environment (*e.g.* on a cluster), run:
+Both modules are available in Conda and PyPi; if you're using a Conda environment for Snakemake, you shouldn't have to install anything.
+If not, they can be installed with pip in a user environment (*e.g.* on a cluster) with:

 ```bash
 pip install --user pyyaml